00

 HANDICAPS

-• A two-tiered handicap system for this tournament:
+• A two-tiered handicap system is used for this tournament:

-• Tier 1: Players with 12 or more rounds recorded in the 12 months prior to the tournament start date will compete using 90% of their handicap index.
+• Tier 1: Players with 12 or more official rounds recorded in the 12 months prior to the time of their match will compete using 90% of their course handicap.

-• Tier 2: Players with 3 to 11 rounds recorded in the 12 months prior to the tournament start date will compete using 75% of their handicap index.
+• Tier 2: Players with 3 to 11 official rounds recorded in the 12 months prior to the time of their match will compete using 75% of their course handicap.

 • Note!
 There will be no additional tournament-adjusted handicap applied.